Advantage on Election Day!

 YouTube allows campaigns to create and upload videos that can be viewed by a wide range of people, including those who are not registered to vote.
-This makes YouTube an especially powerful tool for voting outreach, as it can help to engage new voters who may not have been previously interested in voting.
+This makes YouTube an especially powerful tool for voting outreach.
+It can help to engage new voters who may not have been previously interested in voting.

-Furthermore, by using YouTube as a political campaign tool, campaigns are able to reach a more diverse audience than they would be able to with traditional television advertisements.
+Using YouTube as a political digital campaign tool, campaigns are able to reach a more diverse audience than they would be able to with traditional television advertisements.

 Campaigns use social media to track and research opponents.
 By monitoring the posts and comments of those who oppose you, you can get a better understanding of their positions and how to counter them.